 Shares are riskier than other types of investments such as bonds and cash investments.
 If you own shares, you’re not guaranteed a return or capital gain, but they potentially offer a higher return, particularly over the long term.

-Before you invest in shares, make sure you study Share this!, our guide to choosing, buying, owning and selling shares.
+When you buy shares, you're buying a small part of a company.
 You can buy shares directly or own them through a managed fund which pools many investors’ money.

-The information provided varies depending on the type of shares
+Information varies depending on the type of shares

 Only some types of share offers will have a Product Disclosure Statement (PDS).
 Share this! explains the difference between buying shares on primary and secondary markets and the different levels of disclosure that apply to these markets.